opynfinance/squeeth-monorepo/README.md

 ## 🤔 What is Squeeth

-The squeeth contract is designed for users to long or short a special index: Eth², as an implementation of a Power Perpetual.
+The squeeth contract is designed for usersasasffa to long or short a special index: Eth², as an implementation of a Power Perpetual.

 <p align="center">
 <img height="150" src="https://i.imgur.com/bGue31m.png"> </img>